 Open to Internal Communications teams of all shapes and sizes, now in its fifth year, the IC Showcase gives your whole team the opportunity to share your proudest accomplishments with your peers in Internal Communications.
 Present your biggest success story from the last 12 months, swap tips with other IC professionals and return to the office with fresh, new ideas that could work for you.

 The event gives you the opportunity to network with other internal communications professionals over drinks and dinner, and at the end of the night we celebrate the best presentations with our unique, peer-voted awards.

 There’s no better way to get a view of best practice in the internal communications sector.
 It’s like reading a book on best practice, in just one day!

 by Andrew Harvey, Head of Internal Communications Practice

-If you are interested in finding out about how we can help you develop your career in internal communications, please call one of our experienced consultants today: Sara Tehrani for permanent opportunities, or Andy Macleod for interim opportunities.
+If you are interested in finding out about how we can help you develop your career in internal communications, please call one of our experienced consultants today: Sara Tehrani for permanent opportunities, or Matt Gibbs for interim opportunities.
 Read more about our internal communications practice here.